j-0520/Linux-Commands/Linux Commands.md

 - sudo apt update && apt upgrade
 	- this updates the operating system
 	- also goes out to known repositories and upgrading to latest version for tools

+I am going to test how much this works and if everything is up to date here because I dont think it is